 Jersey Archive is responsible for preserving and providing access to the Island’s unique written cultural heritage.
 Increasingly this means that archivists need to start looking at ways in which we can archive digital information including websites and social media.
 This collection of websites curated by staff at Jersey Archive will become a part of Jersey’s evolving history.

 2017 marks the 50th anniversary of the Sexual Offences Act, which partially decriminalised homosexuality.
 Over this time LGBTQ+ (Lesbian, Gay, Bisexual, Trans, Queer/Questioning) issues have moved from something scarcely mentioned – in fact barely legal - into the mainstream.
-The Library’s collections of LGBTQ+ printed materials go back almost 500 years and, augmented by more recent material in the Sound Archive, provide a unique resource for research into the subject.
+The British Library’s collections of LGBTQ+ printed materials go back almost 500 years and, augmented by more recent material in the Sound Archive, provide a unique resource for research into the subject.
 This collection of websites augments these collections to reflect comptemporary aspects of LGBTQ+ life in modern Britain.

 This collection of websites was curated inbetween 2012 and 2014 by Dr. Saskia Huc-Hepher, a Senior Lecturer at the University of Westminster, on the subject of the French community in London.
 The Collection was a fundamental component of Dr. Huc-Hepher's thesis on the French community in London.
 It is hoped that the collection will serve both as an innovative dataset and as a means of reaching out to a diverse range of audiences.

 2017 marks the 20th anniversary of the publication of Harry Potter and the Philosopher’s Stone.
 The National Library of Scotland and the British Library have curated a collection of Harry Potter themed websites to mark this significant literary milestone.